 - Nicolás Ferrer de Varona

-All of these recruits have some type of power and influence in the world.
+All of these recruits have some power and influence in the world.
 To even get a chance to reach initiation, they all must live together for one year.
 After this year, five of them will be able to join The Alexandrian Society.

 What will happen to the one who doesn’t join?
 Well, they will promptly be eliminated.